kwiksher/blog/Push_Part3.md

     * onsignal_setSubscription.lua for button action
     ```lua
-        local enable = UI.enableSubscripton
+        local enable = UI.enableSubscription
         OneSignal.SetSubscription(enable)
     ```

 ### Note
-if you want to display message in a text layer of a page instead of native.showAlart, it can be done with associating notifiedMessage varible to a dynamic text replacement.
+if you want to display message in a text layer of a page instead of native.showAlert, it can be done with associating notifiedMessage variable to a dynamic text replacement.

 when a message is received, open the page with showOverlay function